 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-There's nothing better than munching on warm apple fritters while apple picking on a beautiful fall afternoon.
+There's nothing better than munching on warm apple fritters after apple picking on a beautiful fall afternoon.
 But if you can't get to a local apple orchard, you can just make the warm and crispy fritters at home!
-They are an easy and decadent apple breakfast or afternoon snack!
+They are an easy and decadent apple breakfast or afternoon snack.

-The batter is extremely easy to make and comes together so quickly!
-Frying does not have to be intimidating either!
-Just use a heavy bottomed pot and a candy thermometer to help you keep a close eye on the temperature!
-I like to dice the apples a little bit on the larger side so that you get a nice bite of apple each time you bite into the fritter!
+The batter is extremely easy to make and comes together quickly.
+Frying does not have to be intimidating either.
+Just use a heavy bottomed pot and a candy thermometer to help you keep a close eye on the temperature.
 You may prefer a smaller dice, or to shred the apple.
-The choice is yours!
-Make sure to roll the freshly fried fritters in cinnamon sugar and top with a little-powdered sugar for good measure!
+The choice is yours.
+Make sure to roll the freshly fried fritters in cinnamon sugar and top with a little powdered sugar for good measure.

 - 2 teaspoons baking powder

 - 1 teaspoon salt